 Although a trained physical therapist will be able to give you techniques that you can use at home, you will not want to try movements without consulting your doctor.
 Attempting any kind of self-diagnosis is dangerous, and you could suffer an injury or make your condition worse.
 A doctor has the professional experience to conduct a thorough physical evaluation and develop a safe treatment program for you.
 Your doctor will need to pinpoint precisely what is wrong with your back so that you do not end up harming yourself even more by using online treatments that are not specific to your needs.

 When you are experiencing back pain, you know you can turn to the trusted group at Austin Physical Therapy.
 Our team is here to help you get to the bottom of your back pain so that you can start living your life again.
 Back pain that has persisted for several weeks or seems to get worse should not be ignored.
 Have a doctor make a diagnosis so that they can develop a treatment plan to eliminate your pain.
-Contact our back pain doctor in Austin, Texas, to learn more today!
+Contact our Austin back pain doctor to learn more today!

 Do I Need to Do At-Home Exercises?